Skip to content

 • p5 band (worst case): R₅₀ = 38.7 km — 14% worse than nominal

-The asymmetry is small here because the parameter variations (±0.5 dB NF, ±0.3 dB Pt) are modest compared to the Swerling I RCS fluctuation, which dominates the spread.
+The asymmetry here is fairly small because the parameter variations we've allowed (±0.5 dB on noise figure, ±0.3 dB on transmit power) are modest compared to the Swerling I RCS fluctuation, which dominates the statistical spread.
+If you tightened up the hardware tolerances even further, you wouldn't gain much — the RCS fluctuation would still be the limiting factor.

 ROC Curve Interpretation